 The first is a highly activated, dilute solution of hypochlorous acid.
 It is a powerful disinfectant/sanitizer.
 We call this PathoCide®.
 The second solution is a highly activated, dilute solution of sodium hydroxide and can be used as an effective detergent and grease cutter.
 We call this PathoClean®.
-PathoClean is a natural sanitizer and cleaner will allow you to confidently eliminate toxic chemicals and have a safe, eco-friendly, sustainable cleaning operation throughout your business.
+PathoClean is a natural cleaner and sanitizer and will allow you to confidently eliminate traditional chemicals for an environmentally responsible, sustainable cleaning operation throughout your business.

 Electrolyzed water is the result of a process known as electrolysis.
 This is the process of passing an electrical current through a substance to effect a chemical change.
 In this case, softened tap water is passed through an electrolytic cell that contains multiple chambers, some with a positive electrical charge, the others with a negative charge.
 A salt bridge is used to pass electricity through the cell.
 In this design the salt bridge is in an open brine bath.